rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 recommend trying to build on a Raspberry Pi :P

 - x86 and ARM are both supported (TODO: confirm)
-- Recommended 30GB of free disk space; otherwise, you will have to keep clearing incremental caches.
+- Recommended >=30GB of free disk space; otherwise, you will have to keep clearing incremental caches.
+More space is better, the compiler is a bit of a hog; it's a problem we are aware of.
 - Recommended >=8GB RAM.
 - Recommended >=2 cores; more cores really helps.
 - You will need an internet connection to build; the bootstrapping process